-If you used Content Planner to create the page, choose one of the keywords present in your cluster—as simple as that.
+If you used Keyword Research Tool to create the page, choose one of the keywords present in your cluster—as simple as that.
 In most cases, your clusters will consist of at least ten keywords.

 When you later link this page across your domain, use your anchor keywords and texts alternately to help your site rank for all of them.